Fort Hays State alum hired by Big 12 baseball program

-WACO, Tex.
-(KSNW) — The Baylor University baseball program has tabbed its next baseball coach, turning to McLennan Community College’s Mitch Thompson.
+WACO, Texas (KSNW) — The Baylor University baseball program has tabbed its next baseball coach, turning to McLennan Community College’s Mitch Thompson.

 Thompson has had a storied career in college baseball, serving as an assistant at Baylor for almost 20 years.
 On staff in Waco, Texas, he helped lead the Bears to three Big 12 Conference titles, 12 NCAA Tournament appearances, and an appearance in the College World Series in Omaha, Nebraska, in 2005.